sez11a/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

         grant codeBase "file:${catalina.home}${/}work${/}Catalina${/}localhost${/}ROOT${/}-" {
             permission java.security.AllPermission;
         };

+To enable the security manager on Tomcat, the server must be started with the `-security` commandline options.
+Shutdown your Tomcat instance and restart it with the following command:

+    ./startup.sh -security

+Tomcat reports the message `Using Security Manager` to your terminal.

 Now you have PACL enabled and configured for your portal.
 Let's deploy Liferay!